 - Navigate to an incident and click its Title to view the details page.

-- You will see change correlations under Recent Changes.
-This section will list three recent change correlations within the last 24 hours, as well as a correlation reason.
+- The Recent Changes section displays up to three recent change correlations from the past 24 hours, as well as a correlation reason.

-Time based change correlations will appear based on change events from the last 24 hours that have occurred on the same service as the incident.
-You can identify a time based correlation by viewing the context under the change event title that displays:
+Time-based change correlations indicate that change events occurred on the service within the past 24 hours.
+You can identify a time-based correlation by viewing the context under the change event title:

 This incident occurred X minutes/hours after this change